theaniketraj/pulse/Docs/testing.md

 ## Step 4: Open the Dashboard

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-2. Run the command: `Pulse Dashboard: Open Pulse Dashboard`.
+2. Run the command: `Pulse: Open Pulse`.
 3. The dashboard should open in a new panel.

 ## Step 5: Verification